monnetproject/services/README.md

        public MyPOSTagger(@NonEmpty Collection<Tokenizer> tokenizers) { }
     }

+### @Factory

+This annotation returns a dependency as an _aggregate factory_.
+Calling a method on this factory results in all known implementations of the class being queried, and the first implementation that did not return null or throw an exception being returned.

+Consider for example we have an interface

+    public interface POSTaggerFactory {
+       POSTagger getTagger(Language language);
+    }

+And two associated implementations:

+    public class ENPOSTaggerFactory implements POSTaggerFactory {
+       public POSTagger getTagger(Language language) {
+           if(language == ENGLISH) {
+             return new ENPOSTagger();
+           } else {
+             return null;
+           }
+       }
+    }

+    public class DEPOSTaggerFactory implements POSTaggerFactory {
+       public POSTagger getTagger(Language language) {
+           if(language == GERMAN) {
+             return new DEPOSTagger();
+           } else {
+             return null;
+           }
+       }
+    }

+Then by obtain an `@Factory` reference the call to `getFactory()` will return a result for either English or German.

+Dependencies can be returned as aggregate factories without an OSGi runtime using the method `getFactory`

+    final POSTaggerFactory posTaggerFactory = Services.getFactory(POSTaggerFactory.class);

 ### @Singleton

 This annotation means that MFS will only return one instance of the class